-Adoption of Ind AS by Phase I companies at the beginning of 1 April, 2016 is likely to have a significant impact on their financial statements, since Ind AS are relatively more prescriptive and elaborate in many areas, compared to current generally accepted accounting principles in India (Indian GAAP).
-The extent of the impact may vary across industries.
-One industry that is expected to be significantly affected is the real estate and construction sector in the country.

-At a fundamental level, Ind AS focuses on substance, rather than the legal aspect, and the risks and rewards of the underlying transactions.
-It breaks away from legal structure-based accounting to a more substance-driven process.
-Adoption of Ind AS is also expected to result in accounting that more closely reflects the underlying business rationale and the true economics of transactions.
+Adoption of Indian Accounting Standards (Ind AS) by companies had a significant impact on their financial statements, since Ind AS are relatively more prescriptive and elaborate in many areas, compared to the generally accepted accounting principles in India (previous Indian GAAP) earlier followed by the companies.
+At a fundamental level, Ind AS focus on substance, rather than the legal aspect, and the risks and rewards of the underlying transactions.
+The standards break away from legal structure-based accounting to a more substance-driven process.
+Adoption of Ind AS has resulted in accounting that more closely reflects the underlying business rationale and the true economics of transactions.
+The extent of the impact varied across industries.
+One industry that has been effected is the real estate and construction industry in the country.